A sustainable, yet comfortable lifestyle

-People enjoy living in the city centre, but they also want to be part of a small-scale community.
-The 360 concept includes small neighbourhoods of about 30 residences.
-Each neighbourhood has its own collective garden and communal spaces in which residents can meet.
-The dwellings are flexible in size and suitable for singles, couples, families and the elderly.
+People enjoy the vibes of the city center but also appreciate the advantages of a small-scale community.
+The 360°concept consists of small neighbourhoods of around 30 residences.
+Each neighbourhood has its own collective garden and communal spaces where residents can meet.
+The dwellings are flexible in size and suitable for singles, couples, families and senior citizens.

-Everyone wants to contribute to the circular economy – as long as it doesn’t take too much time and money.
-The 360 concept comes with an effortlessly sustainable lifestyle: 100% sustainable energy, a building that cleans the city air, healthy recyclable materials, local food, easy waste separation and sustainable mobility are all part of the service package.
-The core incorporates a vertical farm for growing vegetables is situated around the structural core and extends over the full height of the building.
-There is also a tool library from which residents can borrow DIY tools and kitchen equipment are available at a communal tool warehouse.
+Most people like to contribute to the circular economy as long as it doesn’t take too much time and money.
+The 360° concept offers an effortless and sustainable lifestyle.
+The building provides 100% sustainable energy, it filters the city air and its constructed with recycled materials.
+Local produce, easy waste separation and sustainable mobility are all part of the service.
+A vertical garden for growing vegetables is situated around the structural core and extends over the full height of the building.
+DIY tools and kitchen equipment are available at a communal tool warehouse.

 This level of innovation can only be achieved through a critical, integrated approach where each participant is fully involved in the design and construction stages.
-Initially we asked our partners to supplement our expertise in all aspects of the project for a sustainable architecture.
+Initially we asked our design partners to contribute to our expertise in all aspects of the project for a sustainable architecture.
 We worked with Motivaction to analyze the demand for this type of project and contacted various groups of builders and suppliers.
-We met with groups that were keen to share tools and equipment as well as spaces.
-We developed the structural and energy concept with Royal Haskoning DHV and the Brink Group helped us elaborate a feasibility study on the sharing of facilities and spaces.
+We met with groups that were keen to share tools, equipment and facilities.
+We developed a structural and energy concept together with the firm of Royal Haskoning DHV.
+The Brink Group helped us elaborate a feasibility study on the common use of facilities and spaces.

-The development of the 360 concept has a number of positive effects.
-We gained new insights by bringing together experts interested in sustainability and the use of 100% recycled construction materials.
-We tested the feasibility of our innovative concept against market research and against various calculated business cases.
-We created a new earning model.
-We expanded our knowledge of circular building.
-The integrated knowledge has led to a model in which the tower generates rather than consumes energy.
-After realization, the 360 will not only have a positive effect on the circular economy, but also on the social cohesion among residents.
+The development of the 360° concept brought positive results in many areas.
+We gained knowledge by bringing together experts interested in sustainability and the use of 100% recycled construction materials.
+We tested the feasibility of this innovative concept against market research and business cases.
+We created a new business model.
+We increased our knowledge on the use of recycled building material.
+This has led to the creation of a model where the tower generates rather than consumes energy.
+After completion, the 360° will not only give the local circular economy a boost, but it will also contribute to the social cohesion among residents.

 David Hess, Vincent van der Meulen